influxdata/docs-v2/content/influxdb/cloud/visualize-data/visualization-types/map.md

     {{% note %}}
 If query results include `lat` and `lon` fields _and_ an `s2_cell_id` tag, the map uses the `lat` and `lon` fields to determine point locations.
+If results only include the `s2_cell_id`, the map uses the center of the S2 cell as the point location.
     {{% /note %}}

     _See [Example queries](#example-queries)._